falconry/falcon/README.md

 **Fast.** Cloud APIs need to turn around requests quickly, and make efficient use of hardware.
 Falcon processes requests several times faster than other popular web frameworks.

-**Light.** Only the essentials are included, with the "six" Python 3 compatibility module being the only dependency outside the standard library.
-We work to keep the code lean and mean, making Falcon easier to test, optimize, and deploy.
+**Light.** Only the essentials are included, with *six* and *testtools* being the only two dependencies outside the standard library.
+We work to keep the code lean, making Falcon easier to test, optimize, and deploy.

-**Flexible.** Falcon uses the web-friendly Python language and speaks WSGI.
-Built-in diagnostics facilitate monitoring and debugging of production systems.
+**Flexible.** Falcon can be deployed in a variety of ways, depending on your needs.
+The framework speaks WSGI, and works great with Python 2.7, PyPy, and Python 3.3.
+There's no tight coupling with any async framework, leaving you free to mix-and-match what you need.

 ### Install ###